29next/developer-docs/docs/api/checkout-links.md

 | `clear_attribution=false` | Pass this to only update existing attribution for the cart. |

 :::info Last Click Attribution
-Attribution on carts and the subsequent order uses "Last Click" attribution model meaning that each time new attribution is passed it will replace all existing attribution data for the cart.
-Passing `clear_attribution=false` on the querystring will keep existing attribution and update any new attribution passed.
+Attribution on carts and the subsequent orders uses "Last Click" attribution model meaning that each time new attribution is passed it will replace all existing attribution data for the cart.
+Passing `clear_attribution=false` as a querystring will keep existing attribution and update any new attribution passed.
 :::